n-grace-henry/MS-Thesis/scale_processing.md

 Sonicating for 10 minutes to remove the residue from the scale card.

 After cutting and punching, I will weigh each sample.

+## 2023-04-11
+Pulled and sonicated scales from 2004 and organized into vials.
+Will take a scale count when I weight because every now and then scales are lost while pulling or moving into vials.